 Both the Nashville Food Waste Initiative and the Mayor’s Restaurant Challenge focus on landfill-diversion strategies based on the U.S. EPA’s Food Recovery Hierarchy, which outlines, in rank order, the most effective management strategies for wasted food that offer the greatest amount of environmental, social and economic benefits.

 Forty percent of all food in America goes uneaten, with 95 percent of that wasted food ending up in landfills or incinerators, according to NRDC.
 In 2015, NRDC selected Nashville as its pilot city for developing high-impact local policies and on-the-ground actions to address food waste.
-The Waste Reduction & Recycling subcommittee for Mayor Barry’s Livable Nashville Committee has been collaborating with NRDC’s Nashville Food Waste Initiative to set measurable goals and recommendations to increase composting and reduce food waste generated in Davidson County across municipal, residential, and commercial sectors.
+The Waste Reduction & Recycling subcommittee for the Mayor's Livable Nashville Committee has been collaborating with NRDC’s Nashville Food Waste Initiative to set measurable goals and recommendations to increase composting and reduce food waste generated in Davidson County across municipal, residential, and commercial sectors.

 Email email@example.com with any questions and to provide your food waste measurements.